UniPiTechnology/evok/README.md

-# EVOK - the UniPi API
+# Evok - the UniPi API

-EVOK is the primary WEB API for the [NEURON] and [UniPi 1.1].
-It provides a RESTful interface over HTTP, remote-procedure calls and WebSocket interface to relays, digital and analog inputs, digital and analog outputs, board information, leds, and more.
+Evok is a main API and WEB interface for the [UniPi] (Raspberry Pi universal addon) board a successful [IndieGogo] project.
+It provides REST, JSON, and WebSocket interface to relays, digital and analog inputs, analog output.

-_**Support for Neuron is available only in the master branch (for now), not in the legacy release version.
-Please see the [intructions below]!**_
+_**Support for Neuron is available only in the latest commits (for now), not in the release version.
+Please see [intructions below]!**_

-Evok is still very much in active development, so any testing, contributions and feedback is welcome and appreciated.
+It is still in very early development state so more testing is appreciated.

-# Installation process for UniPi 1.1

 Access to GPIOs is done using the fantastic [PIGPIO] library.
 Make sure to install it first before use.

-_**Legacy Evok**_ also requires a few other python libraries that are not installed on Raspbian by default:
+It also uses some other python libraries that are not installed on Raspbian by default:
 * python-ow
 * [tornado]
 * [toro]
 * modified version of [tornardorpc] available in this repo tornadorpc_evok
 * [jsonrpclib]

+# Installation

-Download the latest release from our repository via wget (alternatively you can clone the repository using git):
+Download the latest release from our repository wget (or alternatively using git):

     wget https://github.com/UniPiTechnology/evok/archive/v.1.0.2.tar.gz
     tar -zxvf v.1.0.2.tar.gz && mv evok-* evok

-Please note that the folder that you downloaded the package into is not used later and can be safely deleted after the installation.
-Configuration files are installed directly into /etc/, /opt/ and /boot/
+Please note that the folder that you downloaded the package is not used later and you can delete it.
+Config files are placed in /etc/

-Run the installation script using the following instructions
+Run the installation script and follow the given instructions

     cd evok
     chmod +x install-evok.sh uninstall-evok.sh
     sudo ./install-evok.sh

-To uninstall it, run the uninstallation script, which is located in the `/opt/evok/` folder after Evok has been installed
+To uninstall it, run the installation script which is also located in `/opt/evok/` folder after installation

     sudo ./uninstall-evok.sh

-If you wish to manually changed the configuration of evok, it can be done through the /etc/evok.conf file.
+If you need to change the configuration, do it in /etc/evok.conf file.

-Note that after uninstalling Evok you have to reboot your device to ensure all the files and settings are gone.
+When installed reboot is required in order to get everything working correctly.

-The installation script also enables the I2C subsystem (if not enabled before), but the uninstallation script does not disable it again.
+The installation script also enables the I2C subsystem (if not enabled before) but the uninstallation script does not disable it back.

 # Debugging

-When reporting a bug or posting questions to [our forum] please set proper logging levels in /etc/evok.conf, restart your device and check the log file (/var/log/evok.log).
-For more detailed log information you can also run evok by hand.
-To do that you need to first stop the service by executing the
+When reporting a bug or posting questions to our [our forum] please run set proper logging level in /etc/evok.conf, restart it and check the log file (/var/log/evok.log) for more info.
+For deeper log info run evok by hand.
+To do that stop the service first by calling

     systemctl stop evok

-command and then run it manually as root user
+and then run it manually as root user by calling

-    sudo python /opt/evok/evok.py
+    /opt/evok/evok.py

-and look through/paste the output of the script.
+and see/paste the output of the script.

-# Installing EVOK on Neuron

-_**(Beta only for now)**_
+# Testing latest git versions

-The installation script should take care of everything, but be aware there may be some issues with limited and/or broken functionality.
-Please report any bugs you find on this github repository.
+The installation script should take care of everything, but be aware of limited and/or broken functionality.
+Please report any bugs to the github.

-To install first connect to your Neuron via SSH (username root: password unipi by default) and run the following:
+_**Evok currently supports only Raspbian JESSIE!
+Raspbian STRETCH is not yet supported due to incompatible drivers**_

+You can download Raspbian Jessie from http://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/

     wget https://github.com/UniPiTechnology/evok/archive/master.zip
     unzip master.zip